 Pembina will ensure appropriate communications equipment is made available to key response personnel.
-Equipment may include, telephones, two-way radios, personal monitors, and computer networks.
+Equipment may include, telephones, two-way radios, computer networks, and/or the Virtual Command Post (VCP) tool.
 Outside resources should be procured to assist with equipment needs, as required.